A Ranking Representation of Optimal Sequential Search: Omitted Proofs

+A risk-neutral agent faces a multi-stage action-selection problem over an infinite horizon and maximizes the total discounted payoff.
+Each action yields an instantaneous payoff, which may be a reward or a cost.
+At the initial stage, the subject observes a set of feasible actions and knows their true payoffs.
+Each feasible action is linked to a finite set of initially infeasible first-order child actions.
+Child actions may themselves have further child actions, generating higher-order descendants of the original feasible action.
+Every infeasible action has exactly one parent, so the underlying linkage forms an out-tree, and each action is the root of a subtree consisting of all its descendants.
+The subject has only partial knowledge about the payoffs of infeasible actions but knows the out-tree structure \textit{ex ante}.

+Within the feasible set, each action can be selected at most once.
+When an action is selected, its instantaneous payoff is realized, the action is removed from the feasible set, and its first-order children become feasible in the next stage with their payoffs fully revealed.
+At the same time, the subject may receive deterministic or stochastic signals and update beliefs about other actions.
+Independence requires that any such signals concern only actions within the selected action’s subtree.
+Invariance requires that the feasibility status and instantaneous payoffs are unaffected by any other external factors.
+Under these assumptions, the set of actions and payoff primitives can be treated as fixed throughout the process, which makes alternatives across stages comparable.

-Figure \ref{fig:branching} (left and center) illustrates how a sequential search process can be represented as a branching bandit process.
-The left panel presents the search process as a decision tree.
-At each stage, the consumer makes a joint decision: whether to stop searching and which product to inspect or purchase.
-These decisions can be viewed as a choice over five available actions, where each product corresponds to either an inspection or a purchase, depending on whether it has already been inspected.
-If a purchase is treated as a child action to the corresponding inspection, the process can be reformulated as a branching bandit structure, as shown in the center panel.
-In this representation, inspection yields a negative payoff reflecting the search cost, while purchase yields a deterministic payoff equal to the product’s purchase value.
+\mask{ Figure \ref{fig:branching} (left and center) illustrates the mapping from sequential search to a branching project.
+The left panel depicts the process as a decision tree, where at each stage the consumer decides whether to stop searching and which product to inspect or purchase.
+This process is equivalently recast as a branching project with five initially feasible inspections and five infeasible purchases, where each purchase is the first-order child of its corresponding inspection.
+An inspection yields a cost, while a purchase yields the corresponding purchase value.\footnote{Since a purchase is a terminal action that renders all other actions infeasible, this seems to violate the Independence assumption.
+To resolve this, we recast each terminal action with an immediate payoff $u$ as an equivalent infinite absorbing subtree, where each action has a single child with the same payoff $(1 - \beta)u$, with $\beta$ being the discount factor.} }

-For general optimal branching bandit problems, \citet{keller2003branching} extend the Gittins solution for multi-armed bandit problems.\footnote{According to \citet{gittins2011multi}, when the decision involves a trade-off between exiting for a fixed payoff and continuing to explore, a Gittins index can be assigned to the action.
-This index represents the minimum guaranteed payoff that makes the consumer indifferent between stopping and continuing.} They show that the Gittins index policy—selecting the available action with the highest index at each stage—remains optimal under the Independence assumption.
-This assumption implies that each action reveals only its own follow-up actions and provides no information about other current or future actions.
-Under this condition, the optimal strategy is to choose the action with the highest Gittins index at every step.
-In the sequential search model, these indices correspond to reservation values for inspection and purchase values for purchases.